 Please excuse the grey, bland photography I resort to for this.
 I can assure you that Bright is a picturesque little place and I would like to portray it in a much better manner.
 The poor quality is for good reason; it was the middle of Australian winter.
 Cold, damp, and well, it was awesome.

-Bright is ideally situated near the Victorian Alps, which means you can get to most, if not all, of the good spots for skiing and snowboarding quite easily.
-It also isn’t too far from Melbourne, which meant that Billy got to come along with us.
+Bright is near the Victorian Alps, which means you can get to most, if not all, of the good spots for skiing and snowboarding quite easily.
+It also isn’t too far from Melbourne, which meant that Billy could come along with us.

-As I mentioned, the initial pull was because I wanted to learn to snowboard, and it worked out much more economical to stay in Bright, catching the coach up Mount Hotham to the slopes, and then return in the evening.
-However, that meant that whenever I wasn’t falling flat on my face and completely failing at the pommel lift, I had time to explore a little bit.
+As I mentioned, the initial pull was because I wanted to learn to snowboard.
+It was cheaper to stay in Bright, catching the coach up Mount Hotham to the slopes, and then return in the evening.
+That meant that whenever I wasn’t falling flat on my face and completely failing at the Poma lift, I had time to explore a little bit.

 I noticed a couple of things about Bright which add to its allure.

 Bright has a small population, so when out walking in the middle of winter, you don’t come across too many people.
 Not a bad thing if you’re looking for some well-earned respite after a day up the mountain.

 I can only imagine how it looks in the summer and autumn.
 Bright has more than its share of tree-lined streets which I’m sure look amazing when the leaves begin to fall.
 It also has a river running through, which is mostly what I ended up taking photos of.
 Unfortunately, they don’t do the place justice.
 Gloomy winter days tend not to be too good for making somewhere look its best.
 You’ll have to trust me on this one.